ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-Financial Statements.md

 ## P/B
 asset - liability = owner's equity
 ## How to know if a company can survive in great depression?
+### debt v.s. cash
+It's very bitter this moment.
+ARLP is one stock of my portfolio, which ,has terrible number on thi

 # Analysis Tool
 # Phase 1 collecting requirements